 In his own words, this is Stan’s story of his experience and why he chose to dedicate his life to empowering “aged-out” orphan girls to reach their fullest potential as adults.

 I was pastoring a small but growing country church in LaCygne, Kansas and I was very content to continue to do so.
 I was 49 years old and, up to this point in my life, I had never left the country for anything like a mission trip and had no real desire to do so.
 My in-laws, Allen and Janice Seimears, were veteran mission trip servants and have travelled all over the world doing short-term missions.
-They would always come back with these amazing stories about what God had done, and indeed, they were truly amazing and heart-moving stories.
+They would always come back with these amazing stories about what God had done, and indeed, they were utterly amazing and heart-moving stories.

 For some reason, I never felt compelled to go myself.
 In fact, they had invited me on numerous trips over the years and I just never felt like that was something I wanted to do.
 I loved the United States, thought it was the greatest country on the face of the earth, and was content to stay there.
 Well, they finally wore me down.
 They talked me into a trip to Nicaragua that was coming up in a few months.
 I agreed to go but did not yet have my passport.
-So I applied for my passport and began to plan to go on the trip.
+So, I applied for my passport and began to plan to go on the trip to Nicaragua.
 About six weeks before the trip, I got a letter from the passport office stating that the birth certificate I had provided was not sufficient to allow them to issue me a passport and that I needed to contact the state of Pennsylvania, get a new and updated birth certificate, and then re-submit my application.
-Well, that made it impossible to go to Nicaragua for the dates my in-laws were going, there was simply not enough time.
+Well, that made it impossible to go to Nicaragua for the dates my in-laws were going.
+There was simply not enough time.

 A year later, a door was opened by the Lord to go to Guatemala.
 One of the missionaries that our church supported had an orphanage in Santa Cruz del Quiche, Guatemala and he invited us personally to bring a team down.
 Several of the people in my church were excited about it and asked me if we could form a team and go.
 Since I now had my passport, I figured maybe it was finally time for me to go.
 I still was not all that enthused about it but made the decision to announce it at church and see who was interested.
 We had 16 people sign up and so we were off and running.